usersaynoso/ShadowMe0/Emotion Ring — Spec & Implementation Guide.md

 ⸻

 5. Accessibility & performance notes
-	•	Reduced‑motion: Respect prefers-reduced-motion; pause the spin if requested.
-	•	Keyboard focus: Add focus‑ring support by turning each segment into an ARIA‑labelled <button> if full accessibility is needed.
-	•	Colour contrast: Allow a darker inner‑shadow (box-shadow: inset 0 0 0 2px #0003) to keep avatars legible against bright halos.
-	•	Batch rendering: Generate gradients server‑side for static exports (SVG) to lighten client CPU on long lists.
+	•	Colour contrast: Consider adding a thin white border to the avatar to separate it from the emotion ring.
-	• Responsive sizing: Adjust `--ring-thickness` and `--ring-outer-glow` values based on avatar size for consistent visual appearance across different dimensions.
+	•	Responsive sizing: Adjust `--ring-thickness` based on avatar size for consistent visual appearance across different dimensions.

 ⸻

 Behaviour matrix

 # emotions	Gradient formula	Segment size
-1	radial-gradient(…) (solid)	100 %
-2	linear-gradient(to right, …)	50 % left / right
-≥3	conic-gradient(…) (see above)	360 ° / n
+1	solid-color	100%
+≥2	conic-gradient	360° / n per emotion

 ⸻

 Result

-You now have a halo that perfectly echoes the soft, radiant spectrum in the reference asset, yet gracefully scales to any count of emotions.
-The updated implementation provides a more visually appealing radial gradient effect, with colors smoothly fading at both inner and outer edges.
+You now have a clean, modern emotion ring that displays all selected emotions with equal prominence.
+The simplified design with distinct color segments provides clear visual feedback about the user's emotional state.
 The avatar and ring can be clicked to navigate to the user's profile, providing a seamless and intuitive user experience in the Shadow Me application.